magicctf/webpage-source/magicctf/content.md

 Items obtained by upgrading skills, such as magic wands/staves, can't be dropped.
 Also, they won't be dropped on death.

+#### Stealth/Invisibility
+A ring that keeps you invisible for some time.
+You will become visible again when punching someone.
+#### Shapeshifting
+A ring that makes you look like a player from your enemy team.
+Will also assign you a random nametag from an enemy.

+Stealth & Shapeshifting both cost Mana to initiate **and** keep you in that state.
+When you run out of Mana, the effect ends.
+The rings work by toggling each effect.

 Magical(magical)
 ----------------